June 21, 2019

 Dee Jay has visited Costa Rica many times in hopes of seeing a sloth in the wild and he was delighted when he learned of Tulemar and the Sloth Institute of Costa Rica.
 Dee Jay was so excited to show off all his sloth knowledge on the Sloth Walk.
 It was then that he fell in love with The Sloth Institute’s very own “Destiny”.

-Destiny had made her home right outside where Dee Jay was staying at Villa Mot Mot.
+Destiny had made her home right outside where Dee Jay’s vacation rental home, Villa Mot Mot.
 Every day, Dee Jay made a point to try and spot Destiny, and quickly he became inspired to create a painting of her.

 We asked Dee Jay about this experience, and this is what he said: